-Lactating breasts do feel lumpier than non-lactating breasts; they contain milk, more blood and also more lymph.
+Lactating breasts feel lumpier than non-lactating ones; they contain milk, more blood, and more lymph.
 The quantity of milk in the breasts can also differ now and then, which will cause the breasts to feel lumpier at times.

-During the first few weeks postpartum when breasts are engorged, they will feel especially lumpy.
-Down the road, you may feel small, tender lumps in breast tissue, these small lumps are most probably blocked milk ducts; this is a common breastfeeding problem, that is easily resolved.
+During the first few weeks postpartum, when breasts are engorged, they will feel especially lumpy.
+You may feel small, tender lumps in breast tissue down the road.
+These small lumps are most probably blocked milk ducts; this is a common breastfeeding problem that is easily resolved.

 If a lump in breast tissue has been around for longer than a week, and you have tried natural ways of clearing plugged ducts (see below), then you should see your doctor about it.
-Your doctor will decide which treatment is most suitable to your condition, some of these may include ultrasounds, needle biopsies, mammograms, lumpectomies and blood tests.
+Your doctor will decide which treatment is most suitable for your condition; some may include ultrasounds, needle biopsies, mammograms, lumpectomies, and blood tests.
 All these procedures can happen while you continue to breastfeed.
 If surgery is needed to remove a lump or cyst, it may reduce your milk supply.